cambridge-collection/dl-loading-ui/README.md

 This is set in the file `docker/dl-loading-db/resources/example_user_data.sql` and can be changed through the user management section.

+### Ready for getting the edited data into the viewer?

+The content loader works on the "source data"
+(see `docker/dl-data-samples/source-data` for an example) and it needs to be transformed into the processed data (see `docker/dl-data-samples/processed-data` for an example).
+In order to do this we have a Terraform script to create a pipeline in AWS to transform the data in real-time here: https://github.com/cambridge-collection/cudl-terraform.
+If you prefer to do this transformation yourself we have XSLT here: https://github.com/cambridge-collection/cudl-data-processing-xslt which transforms the TEI into the JSON format we use for the viewer.

 ## Running with S3 buckets

 For this you will need to make sure the env file you are using points to a valid s3 bucket which you have access to